Best Safety Squat Bar

-So, you are serious about weight lifting and are looking for a training tool to help push your overall squat numbers over your previous personal record.
+So, you're serious about weightlifting and are looking for a training tool to help push your overall squat numbers up?

 A safety squat bar puts your total body strength and stability to the test by adding variation to your squat training that can transfer over to building up your power in a traditional barbell squat.